fueelin/javascript/README.md

   - **Note:** `ko.getFieldValue` is deprecated and should not be used.

+- Use `ko.pureComputed` over `ko.computed` by default.  `ko.computed` should only be used when the `read` function has side effects, which is uncommon.

 - Always pass an object as the argument when creating a computed observable instead of just a `read` function.
 This makes it easier to extend in the future.

 ```javascript